 King Edward the Confessor learned that Edward

-, son of Edmund Ironside
+, known as the Exile, son of Edmund Ironside

 , was still alive and living on the continent.
 He sent Ealdred, Bishop of Worcester to effect his return to England.